LATITUDE Gallery New York

 Some say they emerge only to disappear.
 Some imagine they spend most of their brief lives hovering between water and air, light and shadow, instinct and sleep.
 Others dream of what they dream.

-Featuring the works of Tianshu Zhang and Ailyn Lee, the exhibition is to be read as the elaborated dreams of The Oversleft Mayfly.
+Featuring the works of Tianshu Zhang and Ailyn Lee, the exhibition is to be read as the elaborated dreams of The Overslept Mayfly.
 Moving through drift, metamorphosis, and private symbolism, the exhibition unfolds like a tale remembered incompletely — something overheard in sleep, half-preserved and half-forgotten.

 Ailyn Lee’s work builds intimate cosmologies through insects and small devotional objects that feel at once familiar and strangely singular.
 Her paintings and sculptural tableaux resemble cabinets of memory: fragments of correspondence, nocturnal creatures, miniature reliquaries, and private mythologies arranged with ritual care.
 Butterflies and moons linger as quiet witnesses to longing, repetition, and reverie.
 Gothic and delicate, Lee’s world feels suspended somewhere between a childhood bedroom, a taxonomic archive, and an altar to things too fragile to keep.